google-deepmind/mujoco/doc/APIreference.rst

 The functions in this section implement abstract visualization.
 The results are used by the OpenGL rendered, and can also be used by users wishing to implement their own rendered, or hook up MuJoCo to advanced rendering tools such as Unity or Unreal Engine.
-See ``simulate.cc`` for illustration of how to use these functions.
+See :ref:`simulate.cc <saSimulate>` for illustration of how to use these functions.

 .. _mjv_defaultOption: